 Meanwhile, international observers lined up largely along ideological lines, with some pro-Palestinian commentators rushing to condemn the young men.

 Even after the boys were exonerated and released, some liberal commentators were unhappy with the heroes’ welcome they received.

-In a column Monday for the left-wing Israeli daily Haaretz, Hen Artzi-Sror said the teens behavior was still reprehensible even if they did not commit rape.
+In a column Monday for the left-wing Israeli daily Haaretz, Hen Artzi-Sror said the Israelis behavior was still reprehensible even if they did not commit rape.
 He mocked the notion that they are “good boys.”